-Lake Tahoe Ski Areas and all about Lake Tahoe Skiing
+All about Lake Tahoe Ski Areas

-Majestic mountain views, amazing sightseeing opportunities and legendary runs.
+Majestic mountain views, amazing sightseeing opportunities, and legendary runs.

-Afterall, when all is said an done, it is difficult not to fall in love with this fantastic place.
+After all, when all is said an done, it is difficult not to fall in love with this fantastic place.

-In the combined Lake Tahoe ski area, you will find an endless stream of ski resorts full of adventure, fun, food and excitement.
+In the combined Lake Tahoe ski area, you will find an endless stream of ski resorts full of adventure, fun, food, and excitement.

 There are nearly 18 ski resorts, as close as 20 km and as far as 150 km from the Reno-Tahoe international airport.

 All ski resorts in and around Lake Tahoe are located within a short drive of most major cities.

-Located in Placer County, California on the Northwest shore of Lake Tahoe, Northstar Califonia Resort Northstar California is a mountain resort famous for its breath-taking mountain vistas and amazing skiing runs.
+Located in Placer County, California on the Northwest shore of Lake Tahoe, Northstar Califonia Resort is a resort famous for its amazing skiing runs.

 Northstar California Ski Resort is ideal for families with children friendly playgrounds and restaurant.

 As far as the skiing is concerned, Northstar California Ski Resort occupies 3170 acres of skiable area.
 The resort reaches a top elevation of 8,610 feet (2,620m), a base elevation of 6,330 feet (1,930m), and a vertical drop of 2,280 feet (690m).

 Northstar California Ski Resort has a total of 100 runs with 13% beginner, 60% intermediate, and 27% are advanced.

-Located in Twin Bridges, South of Lake Tahoe, Sierra-at-Tahoe is a skiing and snowboarding paradise for intermediate and advanced-level skiers.
+Located in Twin Bridges, South of Lake Tahoe, Sierra-at-Tahoe is a skiing and snowboarding paradise for intermediate and advanced level skiers.

 The resort is 12 miles south of Lake Tahoe and 16 miles southwest of Stateline Nevada.
 Sierra-At-Tahoe has grown significantly over the recent decade and is considered as one of the most visited ski resort surrounding Lake Tahoe.

-Its top elevation reaches 8,852 feet (2,696m), base elevation of 6,640 feet (2,020m) and a vertical drop of 2,212 feet (674m).
+Its top elevation reaches 8,852 feet (2,696m), base elevation of 6,640 feet (2,020m).
+The vertical drop is consequently 2,212 feet (674m).

 It has 46 total ski runs where 25% runs are meant for beginners, 50% for intermediate, and 25% for advanced/professional skiers and snowboarders.